mckennapsean/dissertation/content/06-security.md

 ## BubbleNet Dashboard {#sec:dash}

-We present the encodings and design justifications behind each view of the BubbleNet dashboard, shown in [@fig:dashboard].
+As a result of the various design methods and visualization design process, we created BubbleNet, a novel dashboard to visualize and communicate patterns in cyber security datasets.
+In this section, we present the encodings and design justifications behind each view of the BubbleNet dashboard, shown in [@fig:dashboard].
 In BubbleNet, each view supports interactive selection of elements.
 This selection pivots the data in all other views on the fly to the given selection.
 This supports identifying interesting patterns and comparing them as well.